 Day 4: Varanasi, Sunrise on the Holy Ganges River,Visit Sarnath,

 An early morning boat trip on the Ganges River takes us past the ghats where pilgrims have come to purify themselves and where bathing and cremations are regular activities in these sacred waters.
 After the boat trip we visit Sarnath, the ancient site where Buddha gave his first sermon.
 Today, the monks are long gone and the buildings are in ruin but its setting among green grass and beautiful trees makes it an ideal place to experience India's profound past.
-In the afternoon there is some free time to explore Varanasi on your own.
-This evening we travel by rickshaw to visit a ghat at aarti (prayer) time.
+Tonight we take a boat ride for a special ceremony with traditional music along the Ganges River.
 Overnight in Varanasi.

 Day 5: Khajuraho

 In the morning, we take a short flight to Khajuraho, a medieval city filled with intriguing temples.
 In the afternoon we explore Khajuraho's temples (declared a UNESCO World Heritage Site).
 Intricately carved, these ancient temples depict human and divine forms engaged in daily life.